Status of the MUonE experiment: MUonE analysis technique

 The geometric acceptance of the MUonE stations covers the relevant region of scattering angle $\theta \leq 32$~mrad, which in LO corresponds to outgoing electrons with energy greater than 1~GeV.
 It is important to remind that only the shape of the angular distributions is relevant, the absolute normalisation is neglected, as it will suffer from a relatively large systematic uncertainty related to the luminosity determination.
 The fitted parameterisation (\ref{DalphaLLparam}) is then inserted into the master integral (\ref{amu_xalpha}), and the value of \amuHLO ~is determined by integrating over the full phase space.
 Figure~\ref{fits_1dproj} shows the $R_{\rm had}$ distributions obtained for the muon and electron angle, for an example pseudoexperiment, with the fit result superimposed.

 The statistical accuracy of the fit has been tested by repeating many pseudoexperiments, each one with statistics equivalent to the MUonE nominal luminosity.
 From 1,000 pseudoexperiments we get $a_\mu^{\rm{HVP,\,LO}} = 688.8 \pm 2.4 \times 10^{-10}$ which is in very good agreement with the expected value of the Jegerlehner parameterisation used in the generator ($688.6 \times 10^{-10}$).
 With respect to the result obtained in \cite{LoI} we have improved the fit technique, basically removing the systematic uncertainty related to the fit model which we had mentioned there.
-Further studies will be carried out using other input models.
+Further studies will be carried out using other input models\footnote{An independent procedure to determine $a_\mu^{\rm{HVP}}$ from MUonE measurements alone, integrating over the full phase space, has been published very recently \cite{Greynat-deRafael}.}.